QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 ## Slide 14: Sampled recordings
 {% include figure.html src="Slides/Slide15.png" caption="Slide 15." %}

 Sampled recordings do not lend themselves to useful LDFC spectrograms.
 In this example the recording unit was set to record 10 minutes in every hour, with a longer recording interval during the morning and evening chorus.
-However note that final recording result actually missed most of the morning chorus!
+However, note that the final recordings missed most of the morning chorus!

 ---

 ## Slide 15: Sampled recordings
 {% include figure.html src="Slides/Slide16.png" caption="Slide 16." %}

 You might think that recording one minute in every ten is likely to result in a worse LDFC spectrogram (top image).
-However, we can rescue this situation and produce a reasonable LDFC spectrogram.
-The conclusion is that in order to produce a useful LDFC spectrogram, it is better to record one-minute in every N minutes, as opposed to N-minutes in every half-hour or hour.
+However, we can rescue this situation and produce a reasonable LDFC spectrogram by extending the one-minute spectrogram to fill in the nine-minute gaps (bottom image).

+**Important conclusion:** In order to produce a useful LDFC spectrogram, it is better to record one-minute in every N minutes, as opposed to N-minutes in every half-hour or hour.

 ---

 ## Slide 16: Freshwater recordings
 {% include figure.html src="Slides/Slide17.png" caption="Slide 17." %}

-This slide shows six days of continuous recording using a hydrophone immersed in a waterhole.
+The top spectrogram shows six days of continuous recording using a hydrophone immersed in a waterhole.
 This waterhole is part of a chain of waterholes that join up to become a raging torrent during the Australian monsoon season.
-There is a surprising amount of acoustic actiity in this isolated pool, mostly due to insects and fish.
+There is a surprising amount of acoustic activity in this isolated pool, mostly due to insects and fish.
 There is other acoustic activity however, due to movement of water through underground channels.
 A single day of recording has been enlarged (bottom image) to reveal more detail.

 This six-day spectrogram has another purpose -- to demonstrate that LDFC spectrograms are not useful for illustrating recordings more than a day or two in length.
 Another visualisation technique is required.